Mary Bowser is an enigma...

 What we think we know about her makes it unmistakably clear that she was, probably, the best Civil War spy.
 Unfortunately, what we know is very little, and that little is further clouded by misinformation.

 For example, the picture to the left is widely reported to be Mary Bowser, but there is no documented proof of this.
 As a matter of fact, it is not really known where this picture comes from at all.
+(Actually, since this article was published I have learned that it has been confirmed that this picture is definitely not our spy.)

 It is not known exactly when she was born, but it was sometime before May 17, 1846.
 There is a record of her being baptized as a child on this date at St. John’s Episcopal in Richmond, Virginia.